Ella Flagg Young: Early life and education

 Ella Flagg was born January 15, 1845, in Buffalo, New York to Theodore and Jane (Reed) Flagg.
-Her parents were American-born, and of Scottish decent.
-Flagg was the youngest of three cilhdren.
+Her parents were American-born, and of Scottish descent.
+Flagg was the youngest of three children.

 She did not attend school until the age of ten, but had, by then, already taught herself how to read and write.
 After only a few months she dropped out because she wasn't being intellectually challenged and because of the lack of support from her parents.
 At age 15, she took the certification examination to become a teacher and passed but was told she was too young to be a teacher.
 She was told she would never make it as a teacher by her mother but persevered and decided to set up her own practicum to test her potential in the classroom.
 She decided the classroom was right for her.

 She graduated in 1862 from the Chicago Normal School.
 She later studied part-time at the University of Chicago under John Dewey in 1895, and received her Ph.D. in 1900.
 Her dissertation was published under the title Isolation in the School.